kimtth/awesome-azure-openai-llm/README.md

 - [QLoRA: Efficient Finetuning of Quantized LLMs](https://arxiv.org/abs/2305.14314): 4-bit quantized pre-trained language model into Low Rank Adapters (LoRA). [git](https://github.com/artidoro/qlora)
 - [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155)
 - [Fine-tuning a GPT — LoRA](https://dataman-ai.medium.com/fine-tune-a-gpt-lora-e9b72ad4ad3): Comprehensive guide for LoRA.
 Printed version for backup. [doc](files/Fine-tuning_a_GPT_LoRA.pdf)

 - [LongLoRA: Efficient Fine-tuning of Long-Context Large Language Models](https://arxiv.org/abs/2309.12307): A combination of sparse local attention and LoRA [git](https://github.com/dvlab-research/LongLoRA)
+  1. The document states that LoRA alone is not sufficient for long context extension.
+  1. Although dense global attention is needed during inference, fine-tuning the model can be done by sparse local attention, shift short attention (S2-Attn).
+  1. S2-Attn can be implemented with only two lines of code in training.

 - [LIMA: Less Is More for Alignment](https://arxiv.org/abs/2305.11206): fine-tuned with the standard supervised loss on <b>only 1,000 carefully curated prompts and responses, without any reinforcement learning or human preference modeling.</b> LIMA demonstrates remarkably strong performance, either equivalent or strictly preferred to GPT-4 in 43% of cases.

 ### **Llama2 Finetuning**